Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Method

 \subsection{Warm-Up}

-The primary objective of the warm-up phase is to obtain a reward model with inherent length bias, a systematic tendency to assign a higher socre to longer response before implementing any corrective measures.
-We initialize training using the standard reward modeling paradigm based on the Bradley-Terry \cite{bradley1952rank} model, where given an input prompt $x$, the human-preferred response is denoted as $y_w$ and the dispreferred response as $y_l$.
-The training loss function is formulated as:
+The primary objective of the warm-up stage is to obtain a reward model with inherent length bias, a systematic tendency to assign a higher score to longer responses before implementing corrective measures.
+We initialize training using the standard reward modeling paradigm based on the Bradley-Terry model~\cite{bradley1952rank}, where given an input prompt $x$, the human-preferred response is denoted as $y_w$ and the dispreferred response as $y_l$.
+The training loss function is:

-Previous approaches operating under the assumption of an approximate linear relation between length and reward output, so they could directly apply length debiasing during initial training.
+Previous approaches operating under the assumption of an approximate linear relation between response length and reward, so they could directly apply length debiasing during initial training.
 In contrast, our method requires a precise characterization of this relation.
-The warm-up phase deliberately preserves length bias to enable subsequent learning and systematic removal of this bias.
+The warm-up stage deliberately preserves length bias to enable subsequent learning and systematic removal of this bias.